kmclaugh/primrose/README.md

 ```

 How you fill in the variable will depends on what framework you site is built
 with.
-For instance, ruby sites may use templating to fill in the variables
+For instance, django sites may use templating to fill in the variables
 (similar to format used in the scripts) but react sites may require a purer
 javascript implementation.